leimao/leimao/README.md

 ### Hello Underworld

 My name is Lei Mao.
+I am an engineer and blogger.
+I live in the Bay Area in California.

+I work on artificial intelligence, deep learning, machine learning, and accelerated computing.

 ### Recent Blog Posts